Open Die Forging Vs. Closed Die Forging

 - Ability to reproduce nearly any shape or size

-- Better surface finish and superior mechanical properties
+- Better surface finish

-- Reduced or no machining
+- Reduced need for additional machining

 - Cost-effective for large production runs